RocketArminek/auth-service-rust/README.md

 ![Rust Version](https://img.shields.io/badge/rust-1.84.0%2B-orange.svg)
 [![CI](https://github.com/RocketArminek/auth-service-rust/actions/workflows/ci.yml/badge.svg)](https://github.com/RocketArminek/auth-service-rust/actions/workflows/ci.yml)

-A high-performance, event-driven authentication and authorization service written in Rust.
+A high-performance, event-driven authentication and authorization middleware for your load balancer written in Rust.
 This service provides robust user management and secure authentication flows.

 ## Important Disclaimers

 ⚠️ **Please Read Before Using**

-- This project is a validation of an idea for a small, low-footprint authentication service
+- This project was primarily created as a learning exercise
 - The future of this project is uncertain and depends on proving its usefulness in real-world scenarios
-- This project was primarily created as a learning exercise for writing services in Rust
 - **Use at your own risk** - while the code is tested and functional, it hasn't been battle-tested in production environments

 ## Features